Alexandria. The African City Of Alexander The Great

 My Portuguese friend is a five-star restaurant manager on board the ship.
 I wouldn’t even touch a fork if I hadn’t washed my hands and hardly ever a morsel of food directly.

-The streets walked by the factual Cleopatra or by the fictitious Heron in her search for the culprits that had burned the library in the book just don’t call me any more.
+The streets walked by the factual Cleopatra or by the fictitious Heron (from the book recommended at the beginning of this post) in her search for the culprits that had burned the library in the book just don’t call me anymore.

-I’ve lost any interest to see the posh area of the city and check the local customs over there.
-I’m trying not to imply anything, but the first impression is important and, on this occasion, it just wasn’t great.
+I’ve lost any interest in seeing the city’s posh area and checking the local customs over there.
+I’m trying hard not to imply anything, but the first impression is important and, on this occasion, it just wasn’t great.